Image 1 of 2

 Who is A?

-A. Beaumont (they/them) is a white settler, queer, trans, disabled, neurodivergent and fat artist, community organizer and Art Therapy Intern (DTATI Candidate).
+A Beaumont (they/them) is a white settler, queer, trans, disabled, neurodivergent and fat artist, community organizer and Art Therapy Intern (DTATI Candidate).
 A is passionate about accessibility, community care, mutual aid and resistance.
 They work from a trauma-informed and disability justice framework with a focus on personal and collective joy, resistance and healing.
-With over 8 years of experience in art and organizing spaces, they are so excited to begin their Art Therapy Internship with Open Your Art!
+With over 8 years of experience in art and organizing spaces, they are so excited to continue working with Open Your Art!

 Policies:

-If you're interested in joining this group please reach out to openyourart.therapy@gmail.com, or register here.
+If you're interested in joining this group please reach out to openyourart.therapy@gmail.com, or register here (link).

-Who is it for: 2SLGBTQIA+ and/or disabled adults above 25 who want to explore trauma relief through peer connection, identity exploration and mixed media art making.
-This group is free, physically and sensory accessible, and open to all levels of creative abilities.
-All art materials will be provided for free in the studio.
+Who is it for: 2SLGBTQIA+ and/or disabled adults above 20 who want to explore trauma relief through peer connection, identity exploration and mixed media art making.
+This group is free and open to all levels of creative abilities.

-How We Define Disabled: Rooted in disability justice it includes but is not limited to: self or professionally diagnosed mental, physical, intellectual, chronic, invisible, MAD, Deaf/HOH, Blind, neurodiverse and multi-layered disabilities.
+How We Define Disabled: Rooted in disability justice it includes but is not limited to: self or professionally diagnosed mental, physical, intellectual, chronic, and invisible disabilities such as MAD, Deaf/HOH, Blind, neurodivergent and multi-layered disabilities.
+The virtual platform will have closed captions available, if you have any other accessibility needs they will be discussed during intake.

 Why Art Therapy